FG moves to deepen Lekki channel beyond 16.5m, targets 19m

 “We have also agreed that it is your company,

-China Harbour Engineering Company (CHEC) that is going to do the dredging.
+China Harbour Engineering Company (CHEC) will do the dredging.
 CHEC is going to be the contractor for the dredging project.
-On a normal day, NPA would have used Lagos Channel Management (LCM) which is our joint venture company, where we are in control of 60 percent of the equity.
-But because we wanted to also enhance the relationship and make the partnership stronger, we accepted the idea that CHEC can go ahead and do the dredging.
+On a normal day, NPA would have used Lagos Channel Management (LCM), our joint venture company, where we control 60 percent of the equity.
+But because we also wanted to enhance the relationship and make the partnership stronger, we accepted the idea that CHEC could go ahead and do the dredging.

 “So I think that’s a clear indication of how serious and how supportive we can get when it comes to issues of Lekki Port.”

-On automation, the NPA MD stated that, “Now, the other thing I want to mention is the automation issue that you have raised.
+On automation, the NPA MD stated, “Now, the other thing I want to mention is the automation issue that you have raised.
 Now, luckily for you, and most likely because you are the most current or the latest port that we have in Nigeria, it is expected naturally that all those things that are required for a modern port should be here.
-Lekki Port is up to date with the technologies and we are very happy about that.
+Lekki Port is up to date with the technologies, and we are very happy about that.

-“The technology that is here will be part of the main requirements for the deployment of the port community system, which is a precursor for keying into the National Single Window.
+“The technology that is here will be part of the main requirements for deploying the port community system, which is a precursor for keying into the National Single Window.

 “We are hoping that other port locations or other terminals will very soon also have 100 percent capability in terms of technology deployment so that once we deploy the Port Community System, keying into it would not be an issue.
 So I really appreciate that Lekki Port has done well in the area of technology deployment.”

-On the channel survey, the NPA MD explained that the contract has been awarded.
+On the channel survey, the NPA MD explained that the contract had been awarded.

 “We have awarded the contract for the survey of the channel, which is also a major requirement of the international port and harbour and navigation systems.
 This will give us more optimisation in the area of channel management around Lekki Port.”

-On Lekki Port’s request for a reduction in Ship Dues, the NPA MD explained that many of the equipment the Authority buys to ensure efficiency at the ports are dollarised.
+On Lekki Port’s request for a reduction in Ship Dues, the NPA MD explained that the Authority buys dollarized equipment to ensure port efficiency.

 “When this happens, it is believed that we are going to make more money.
 At that point, I think NPA will look at the possibility of bringing down the Ship Dues.”

-The NPA MD also commended the Management of Lekki Deep Seaport for sustaining superior performance and remains unwavering in its commitment to providing every necessary support to optimize the port’s potential.
+The NPA MD also commended the Management of Lekki Deep Seaport for sustaining superior performance.
+It remains unwavering in its commitment to providing all necessary support to optimize the port’s potential.

-“We wish to request for an adjustment of Tariff Structure to reflect service costs and inflation, reduction in Ship Dues specifically for large vessels and feeders, to enhance port competitiveness.
+“We request an adjustment of tariff structure to reflect service costs and inflation, as well as a reduction in ship dues specifically for large vessels and feeders, to enhance port competitiveness.

 “Provision of Night Pilotage Services to enable 24/7 operations and improve vessel turnaround time, amongst others,” the Lekki Port MD stated.

-The NPA MD also paid a visit to the $19.5bn Dangote Petrochemicals Refinery, and met Africa’s richest man, Aliko Dangote.
+The NPA MD also visited the $19.5bn Dangote Petrochemicals Refinery and met Aliko Dangote, Africa’s richest man.

 Disclaimer